What is Self-enquiry?

 The inquiry

-The instruction is deceptively simple: when a thought arises, ask where it comes from.
+The instruction is deceptively simple.
+When a thought arises, ask where it comes from.
 When the sense of a separate self appears, ask who is sensing it.
-The question Who am I? is not looking for a verbal answer — any verbal answer is itself a thought, and the source of thought is what the question is pointing toward.
+The question Who am I? is not looking for a verbal answer.
+Any verbal answer is itself a thought, and the source of thought is what the question points toward.
 What is being sought is the knowing that remains when thought falls silent: the bare presence before any particular content arises in it.

 Why it doesn't feel like a practice

-In most meditation methods there is a clear object: the breath, a mantra, a visualisation.
-In self-enquiry the apparent 'object' is the subject itself — which makes the practice feel either paradoxical or empty to practitioners accustomed to concentration methods.
-Ramana Maharshi insisted that the difficulty is the point: anything that can be held as an object is not the Self.
+In most meditation§ methods there is a clear object: the breath, a mantra, a visualisation.
+In self-enquiry the apparent 'object' is the subject itself.
+That can feel paradoxical or empty to practitioners trained in concentration methods.
+Ramana Maharshi§ insisted the difficulty is the point.
+Anything that can be held as an object is not the Self.
 The Self cannot be found because it is not absent.
 It is what is looking.
 The inquiry does not produce the recognition; it removes the misidentification that was obscuring what was always already the case.

 Nisargadatta's variant

-Nisargadatta Maharaj's instruction — abide as the sense 'I am' until the sense itself drops away — is a closely related method.
-Where Ramana said trace the I-thought to its source, Nisargadatta said hold the felt sense of existence — the bare knowing that you are — before any thought about what you are arises.
+Nisargadatta Maharaj§ gave a closely related instruction: abide as the sense 'I am' until the sense itself drops away.
+Where Ramana said trace the I-thought to its source, Nisargadatta said hold the felt sense of existence, the bare knowing that you are, before any thought about what you are arises.
 The methods describe the same territory from slightly different angles.
-I Am That is the most sustained record of this approach in English — 400 pages of sitting with the question until the question itself is resolved.
+I Am That↗ is the most sustained record of this approach in English.
+It is four hundred pages of sitting with the question until the question itself is resolved.

 Where to encounter it